Healthier Heart Challenge: Get Your Best Sleep

 If you look at the above list, you see that most of these health risks relate directly to heart health.
 The mechanism behind the link between sleep loss and an elevated risk of heart disease may be due to a direct impact on blood pressure (causing elevation), impaired glucose tolerance and sympathetic hyperactivity.
 Having a diagnosis of obesity or diabetes raises the risk of heart disease, independent of other risk factors.

 People who don’t sleep well seem to be especially vulnerable to gaining weight and developing obesity.
 Staying up late can mean many more hours of eating – from boredom and also because watching TV is associated with mindless eating.
+Many TV ads also highlight unhealthy food choices in gargantuan portion sizes.
 Beyond that, obesity is associated with risk of developing sleep apnea, a dangerous condition that interferes with quality sleep and raises the risk of developing heart disease.

 Identifying bad habits